SonarSource/gh-action_release/README.md

 - `dryRun` (default: *false*): perform a dry run execution
 - `pushToDatadog` (default: *true*): push results to Datadog for monitoring

+## Custom .npmrc File for NpmJS

+When releasing an npm project using this action, you can specify a custom .npmrc file.
+To do this, place your .npmrc file in the .github/workflows/ directory of the repository you wish to release.
+The action will automatically use this configuration.

 ## Releasability check

 To perform a releasability check for a given version without performing an actual release, run the [releasability_check workflow](https://github.com/SonarSource/gh-action_releasability/actions/workflows/releasability_checks.yml).